 Each year, the Preservation Society of Asheville and Buncombe County presents the Griffin Awards to outstanding projects and individuals that further the goals of historic preservation in our community.
-We are now receiveing applications for the 2013 Griffin Award for Historic Preservation.
+We are now receiveing applications for the 2014 Griffin Awards for Historic Preservation.
 Please click on the icon below for the application and instructions.
-DEADLINE TO SUBMIT NOMINATIONS IS MARCH 29, 2013.
+DEADLINE TO SUBMIT NOMINATIONS IS MARCH 31, 2014.

 Helpful definitions for applicants to consider: